Shelf Lives of Food

 Winter SquashNEVER2 weeks1 monthDark place outside refrigerator

-* most high-fiber vegetables can be stored in the freezer when they’re pureed
+* Most high-fiber vegetables can be stored in the freezer when they’re puréed.

 Meats/Nuts